muhammadn/arwi/README.md

 Jawi Keyboard Development for Linux

-This code is based on the work of Ihsan Salam.
+This code is based on the work of Ihsan Jaafar.

-Kod ini adalah berasaskan hasil kerja Ihsan Salam.
+Kod ini adalah berasaskan hasil kerja Ihsan Jaafar.